Penalties for people who exceed pension annual allowance

 This information is a reminder of how complex the rules for pension contributions have become.
 The safest course of action is to seek expert advice before making any change to your pension arrangements.

-The value of your investment can go down as well as up and you may not get back the full amount you invested.
-Past performance is not a reliable indicator of future performance.
-The value of tax reliefs depends on your individual circumstances.
+The value of investments and any income from them can go down as well as up and you might not get back the original amount invested.
+The past is not a guide to the future.
+The value of tax benefits depends on your individual circumstances.
 Tax laws can change.
-The Financial Conduct Authority does not regulate tax advice.

 Need financial advice?